 What other ways can you earn Alaska Mileage Plan miles?

 There are several ways to earn Alaska Mileage Plan miles, both through flying and non-flying means.
 Alaska Mileage Plan isn’t transfer partners with one of the major transferable points currencies, so the easiest way to earn Alaska miles is with one of the co-branded credit cards, which include the:

 Alaska Mileage Plan is one of the most lucrative loyalty programs to buy miles from, thanks to the excellent redemption rates, stopovers on one-way awards, and variety of partners.

-Currently Mileage Plan is offering up to a 50% bonus on purchased miles, which is an opportunity to pick up miles for under two cents each.
-There’s lots of value to be had with this offer if you’re being strategic.
-Admittedly Mileage Plan miles aren’t quite as useful as usual right now, given that much of Asia and the South Pacific continue to remain closed, but we’re slowly seeing that change.
+Mileage Plan is offering a bonus of up to 60% on purchased miles, which is an opportunity to pick up miles for around 1.85 cents each.
+There’s lots of value to be had with this offer if you’re being strategic, though admittedly not all sweet spots are as good as they used to.
+Everyone should crunch the numbers for themselves, and I’d only make a purchase with a specific use in mind.